akshayjadiya/akshayjadiya.github.io/about.md

 - I play badminton (recreationally)
 - Road trips and hiking have always been at the top of my travel plans
-- I like to read books of genres ranging from sci-fi, mystery and humor to biology, psychology and productivity.
+- I like to read books of genres ranging from sci-fi, mystery and humor to biology, psychology and productivity

 ### Contact me